-- 1. Set up the equipment and connect the Calibration Software to the reciter. - 2.
+- 1. Connect the Calibration Kit PC to the reciter and start the Calibration Kit. - 2.
 Select the Reciter Calibration tab, and double-click FCL Auto Tuning.
 The FCL Auto Tuning Wizard appears. - 3.
 Click Calibrate to automatically tune the FCL.

-The icon $\frac{1}{4}$ on the Reciter Calibration tab indicates that this task is complete.
+The icon $\hat{\mathbf{W}}$ on the Reciter Calibration tab indicates that this task is complete.
 You will now need to calibrate the FCL.